John Cooper (American football): Coaching career

 However, Cooper has also been remembered for his 3–8 bowl record and his 2–10–1 record against archrival Michigan.
 His most disappointing losses to the Wolverines came in 1993, 1995, and 1996.
-In each season of those seasons, Ohio State entered the Michigan game undefeated and ranked in the top five, but were upset by the Wolverines on each occasion; two of those losses cost the Buckeyes a Rose Bowl bid.
-In 1993 Ohio State was ranked #5 and undefeated, needing only to beat Michigan to get their first trip to Pasadena in nine years.
-However, they were shut out by the unranked Wolverines 28–0 in Ann Arbor.
+In each season of those seasons, Ohio State entered the Michigan game undefeated and ranked in the top five, but was upset by the Wolverines on each occasion; two of those losses cost the Buckeyes a Rose Bowl bid.
+In 1993 Ohio State was ranked #5 and undefeated, needing only to beat Michigan to get its first trip to Pasadena in nine years.
+However, the Buckeyes were shut out by the unranked Wolverines 28–0 in Ann Arbor.
 In 1995 Ohio State lost a #2 ranking, the Big Ten title, and another shot at the Rose Bowl by losing to the #18 ranked Wolverines, 31–23, in Ann Arbor.
 In 1996, the Buckeyes were again ranked #2 and had already secured a Rose Bowl berth when they faced #21 ranked Michigan, this time in Columbus.
 The Buckeyes smelled victory after shutting out the Wolverines in the first half, but Michigan rallied in the second half to upset the Buckeyes yet again, 13–9, costing them a chance at the national championship.
-Ohio State would go on to win the 1996 Rose Bowl against Arizona State and finish the season ranked #2.
+Ohio State would go on to win the 1997 Rose Bowl against Arizona State and finish the season ranked #2.
 With this victory, Cooper became the first coach to win the Rose Bowl with a Pac-10 and a Big Ten team.

-In 1997, top ranked Michigan entered the game undefeated and #4 Ohio State had the opportunity to spoil Michigan's perfect season; however, the Wolverines again defeated the Buckeyes, 20–14.
+In 1997, top-ranked Michigan entered the game undefeated and #4 Ohio State had the opportunity to spoil Michigan's perfect season; however, the Wolverines again defeated the Buckeyes, 20–14.
 To add insult to injury, Michigan's win was highlighted by the performance of Ohio native and 1997 Heisman Trophy winner Charles Woodson, who made game changing plays on offense, defense, and special teams.

 In 1998, Ohio State was 8–0 and ranked #1 in the country but was upset by Michigan State, 28–24.
-They did go on to beat Michigan that season and won the Sugar Bowl over Texas A&M, 24–14, eventually finishing #2 in the polls.
+The team did go on to beat Michigan that season and won the Sugar Bowl over Texas A&M, 24–14, eventually finishing #2 in the polls.

 Cooper's Buckeyes were expected to have a strong season in 1999, but slumped to 6–6, their first non-winning record since Cooper's first year and only their third since 1947.
 They rebounded to 8–4 a year later, but a 38–26 loss to Michigan cost Cooper his job at the end of the season.
 He was the first non-interim Buckeye head coach since Wes Fesler, Hayes' predecessor, to have left Ohio State without winning an outright Big Ten title.